AOYNH/grantcad/README.md

 </p>

 ### Submit (or) Report the proposal
 After every shape or designed plans have drawn on the app, click on the report button on tools bar and see the result.
-The submitting could be done by the getting excel from report form.
+The submitting could be done by the getting excel file from report form.
  <p align="center">
 	<img width="5000" align="center" src="https://i.ibb.co/fN4F5QV/Sshot-All-Estimate.png">
 </p>